Staycations have become a new favourite of mine.

 There's no stress about getting to the airport in time, you can do a weekend trip without taking time off work and you can bring whatever you like.

 (Maybe even two)

-Last weekend I visited Lahinch for the very first time.
+Recently, I visited Lahinch for the very first time.

 It's somewhere I've always dreamt of going and I literally look it up on Instagram every day.
 I grew up in a seaside town so I love to be beside the beach.
 I knew Clare would be the ideal spot for my next staycation.

 Summer has hit and all I want to do is to go away.

 I've made it my mission this year to tick off my Irish bucket list and visit the counties and sites I've never been to before but always wanted to see.